Contents

 The affidavit of non-military status certifies to the court that the tenant isn’t US military personnel on active duty.
 Different rules apply to active-duty military personnel.

-Most Florida country courthouses require a $185 filing fee.
+Most Florida county courthouses require a $185 filing fee.
 In addition, there’s a $10 additional summon issuance fee for each defendant.

 Notice to Comply

 Before filing for an eviction with the court, you need to issue the tenant a notice to comply.
-You can either download the free PDF or Word template, or create your Florida eviction notice from here using a step-by-step wizard that guides you through the entire process to make sure you are submitting the legally correct notice.
+You can either download the free PDF or Word template, or create your own.

 For the court to get “personal jurisdiction” over a tenant, the eviction summons must be served to the tenant.
 The county court clerk will send the tenant a copy of the eviction summons and complaint.
 Plus, a copy of the summons and complaint must be delivered to the tenant in person.